 He has also written a number of history books in this time, including Frederick Douglass in Ireland: 'The Black O'Connell' (2014), which the Irish Times praised as 'a fascinating read' and which has recently been reprinted by Gill Books.
 His other books are The Young Ireland Rebellion and Limerick (2010), Palmerston and The Times: Foreign Policy, the Press and Public Opinion in Mid-Victorian Britain (2012) and 'I Was Transformed' Frederick Douglass: An American Slave in Victorian Britain (2018).

-His articles, on topics ranging from the Crimean War to F. Scott Fitzgerald, have been published in newspapers, journals and magazines like the the Irish Times, the Scotsman, the Historical Journal, Media History and Books Ireland.
+His articles, on topics ranging from the Crimean War to F. Scott Fitzgerald, have been published in newspapers, journals and magazines like the the Irish Times, the Scotsman, the Historical Journal, Media History and History Today.